MKilani/EgyVoc/README.md

 * **'ProtoCoptic': { }** - Reconstruction of the vocalization on the basis of the Coptic (for now only Sahidic) data.
 * **'GroupWriting_Voc': { }** - Reconstruction of the vocalization on the basis of the Spellings in Group Writing.
 * **'Reconstructed_Voc_Matrix': { }** - Data on the reconstruction of the vocalization combining the Coptic and Group Writing evidence.
-* **'Reconstructed_Vocalization': 'string'** - Final vocalized form. xxx scrive codice inc aso uno o l'altro mancano
+* **'Reconstructed_Vocalization': 'string'** - Final vocalized form.
+* **'Reconstructed_VocalizationIPA': 'string'** - Final vocalized form in IPA.

-* **CopticForm': 'string'** - Coptic forms used in reconstroctign the Proto-Coptic vocalization - each form is separated by a comma ,
+* **'CopticForm': 'string'** - Coptic forms used in reconstroctign the Proto-Coptic vocalization - each form is separated by a comma ,
-* **Phonemes': 'string'** - Phonemes composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'Phonemes': 'string'** - Phonemes composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'PhonemesIPA': 'string'** - Phonemes composing the reconstructed forms in IPA
-* **PhonemeClasses': 'string'** - Classes of the phonemes composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'PhonemeClasses': 'string'** - Classes of the phonemes composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
-* **Stress': 'string'** - Stress patterns of the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'Stress': 'string'** - Stress patterns of the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
-* **VowelLength': 'string'** - Length of the vowels composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'VowelLength': 'string'** - Length of the vowels composing the reconstructed forms - see [Sahidic Orthographic Profile](https://github.com/MKilani/Coptic_Orthographic_Profiles/tree/master/parsers/Sahidic).
+* **'EgyptianRoot': 'string'** - Egyptian form - consonantal root.

 * **'Regular': boolean** - It indicates if the algorithm has identified any irregularity in the forms of the input.
 * **'Earlier_Cons': [list_of_strings]** - Earlist version of the consonants that can be reconstructed on the basis of the Group Writing. spellings.
 List of strings where each conosnantla phoneme is an item, with '#' as first item and '$' as last item.
 * **'Reconstr_Vow': [list_of_strings]** - Vowels that can be reconstructed on the basis of the Group Writing spellings - see below: Group Writing Vocalization.